xieqiancaosissi/rhea-finance-agent-next/README.md

 # Bitte AI Agent NextJS Template

 This template provides a starting point for creating AI agents using the Bitte Protocol with Next.js.
-It includes pre-configured endpoints and tools that demonstrate common agent functionalities.
+It includes pre-configured endpoints and tools that demonstrate common agent functionalities

 ## Features